Induced Minors and Coarse Tree Decompositions: Proof of Theorem

 \begin{proposition}[Theorem 11~\cite{bonnet2023treewidth}] For every positive integer $t$, there exists a positive integer $\mu(t)$ such that any $K_{t,t}$-induced-minor-free graph $G$ has a partition $\Lambda := (\Lambda_1,\dots, \Lambda_{\mu(t)})$ of $E(G)$ where, for every $i\in [\mu(t)]$, every connected component of the graph $(V(G), \Lambda_i)$ induces a star in $G$. \end{proposition}

-\begin{proposition}[Menger's Theorem~\cite{menger1927allgemeinen}] Let $G$ be a graph and $A,B \subseteq V(G)$.
-Then for every positive integer $k$, $G$ either has a collection of $k$ vertex--disjoint $A$--$B$ paths, or an $A$--$B$ separator of size at most $k$. \end{proposition}
+\begin{proposition}[Menger's Theorem~\cite{Menger}] Let $G$ be a graph and $A,B \subseteq V(G)$.
+Then for every positive integer $k$, $G$ either has a collection of $k$ vertex-disjoint $A$--$B$ paths, or an $A$--$B$ separator of size at most $k$. \end{proposition}

 \begin{proposition}[Theorem 1~\cite{gartland2023inducedversionsmengerstheorem}] Let $G$ be a graph of maximum degree $\Delta$ and $A, B \subseteq V (G)$.
-Then for every positive integer $k$, there either exists a collection of $k$ vertex--disjoint and pairwise anticomplete $A$--$B$ paths, or there exists an $A$--$B$ separator of size at most $k \cdot (\Delta + 1)^{\Delta^2+1}$. \end{proposition}
+Then for every positive integer $k$, there either exists a collection of $k$ vertex-disjoint and pairwise anticomplete $A$--$B$ paths, or there exists an $A$--$B$ separator of size at most $k \cdot (\Delta + 1)^{\Delta^2+1}$. \end{proposition}

-Given a graph $G$ and a positive integer $s$, an \emph{$s$-size edge partition}, is defined to be a partition $\Lambda := (\Lambda_1,\dots, \Lambda_{\ell})$ of the edge set of $G$ such that every connected component of the graph $(V(G), \Lambda_i)$ has at most $s$ vertices.
+Given a graph $G$ and a positive integer $s$, an \emph{$s$-size edge partition} is defined to be a partition $\Lambda := (\Lambda_1,\dots, \Lambda_{\ell})$ of the edge set of $G$ such that every connected component of the graph $(V(G), \Lambda_i)$ has at most $s$ vertices.
 Proposition~\ref{prop:our_class_initial_edge_coloring} directly yields the following.

 \begin{proposition} For every positive integer $t$, there exists a positive integer $\mu(t)$ such that any $K_{t,t}$-induced-minor-free graph $G$ of maximum degree $\Delta$ has a $(\Delta+1)$-size edge partition $\Lambda$ with at most $\mu(t)$ parts. \end{proposition}